304 North Cardinal St.

 This curving cladding used to great effect and — at night in particular — light dances across the surface.
 In total the exterior is clad with over 6,000 square meters of coated aluminium.

-While the building is estimated to be completed in late 2020 or early 2021, it was actually in the pipeline for a very long time.
+While the building was estimated to be completed in late 2020 or early 2021 — now delayed to 2022 — it was actually in the pipeline for a very long time.
 Previously the site contained 1980s office buildings that were demolished in 2017.
 However, Jun Aoki Associates architects had been working on plans for the site since 2014.

 No, technically not — although construction workers frequently were with several floating pontoons used during the construction of the building!